 Furthermore, pharmacists contribute to interdisciplinary care by promoting medication safety protocols and educating both patients and healthcare providers about appropriate prescribing practices.
 Their role extends to implementing guidelines, monitoring treatment outcomes, and ensuring adherence to therapy.
 In settings with high PIM prevalence, such as long-term care and hospital environments, pharmacist-led interventions have been shown to reduce inappropriate prescribing and improve overall patient outcomes.
 Therefore, integrating pharmacists into geriatric care teams is essential for minimizing PIM-related complications, enhancing quality of life, and promoting safe and effective medication use among elderly patients.
 [13]

-pharmacists play a pivotal role in promoting deprescribing of potentially inappropriate medications (PIMs) through their knowledge, clinical judgment, and active involvement in patient care and adequate awareness and practical application of tools such as the Beers Criteria enable pharmacists to identify inappropriate prescriptions and recommend safer alternatives.
+Pharmacists play a pivotal role in promoting description of potentially inappropriate medications (PIMs) through their knowledge, clinical judgment, and active involvement in patient care, and adequate awareness and practical application of tools such as the Beers Criteria enable pharmacists to identify inappropriate prescriptions and recommend safer alternatives.
 [16]

 CONCLUSION

-The collective consistently demonstrate that potentially inappropriate medications (PIMs) are highly prevalent among the elderly population across various healthcare settings, including hospitals, outpatient clinics, nursing homes, and long-term care facilities.
+The collective consistently demonstrates that potentially inappropriate medications (PIMs) are highly prevalent among the elderly population across various healthcare settings, including hospitals, outpatient clinics, nursing homes, and long-term care facilities.
 The widespread use of PIMs is strongly associated with factors such as polypharmacy, multimorbidity, advancing age, and complex therapeutic regimens.
 Tools like the Beers Criteria play a crucial role in identifying inappropriate prescribing and guiding safer medication use.
 The evidence indicates that PIM exposure significantly increases the risk of adverse outcomes such as falls, cognitive impairment, hospitalization, disability, and reduced quality of life, particularly in vulnerable groups like patients with dementia, psychiatric conditions, and chronic diseases such as kidney disease and heart failure.

 Furthermore, addressing PIM use requires a multifaceted and interdisciplinary approach.
 Pharmacist-led interventions, regular medication review, and deprescribing strategies are shown to be effective in reducing inappropriate medication use and improving clinical outcomes.
 The findings also highlight the importance of rational prescribing practices and adherence to clinical guidelines to minimize medication-related harm.
 Ultimately, optimizing medication therapy in the elderly not only reduces morbidity and healthcare burden but also enhances functional status and overall quality of life, underscoring the need for continuous monitoring and patient-centered care in geriatric pharmacotherapy.

-And the standardized tools development for Indian population characteristics is essential for the safe, and effective geriatric therapy in India.
+And the standardized tools development for Indian population characteristics is essential for the safe and effective geriatric therapy in India.

 FUTURE RECOMMENDATIONS

-The designing and development of population characteristics specific standardized tools for the analysis of Potentially inappropriate medications (PIMs) will improve the geriatric quality of life.
+The designing and development of population characteristics specific standardized tools for the analysis of Potentially Inappropriate Medications (PIMs) will improve the geriatric quality of life.

 LIMITATIONS

-The studies only focuses the detection of potentially inappropriate medications (PIMs).
+The studies only focus on the detection of potentially inappropriate medications (PIMs).
 The identification of PIMs related problems is not properly rectified.

 CONSENT AND ETHICAL APPROVAL